 1. Unexpected Illness

 The major reason why people can not repay their medical loans or the balance amount to their healthcare provider is the unexpected timing of illness.
 People plan well in advance before purchasing a home or a car and therefore save in advance as well.
 They can also repay in small affordable payments.
 But healthcare is different.
-People buy health insurance for their family and themselves but other than that, there aren’t enough savings for health emergencies.
+People buy health insurance for their families and themselves but other than that, there aren’t enough savings for health emergencies.
 Medical expenses come out of the blue.
 These can be overwhelming and spontaneous.
 Plus they often occur at the wrong time, just when you have paid a huge bill.
 Patients can not choose the time to be sick.
 As a result, they have no option but to stop their payments.

 2. Multiple Bills